Level Mountain: Composition

+Basement and faulting

+The basement of Level Mountain consists largely of felsic igneous rocks comprising northern Stikinia, but sedimentary rocks are also present below the lava plateau escarpment.
+Two major northwest-trending faults straddle Level Mountain, both of which were active during the Mesozoic and Cenozoic eras.
+The King Salmon Fault forms a geological boundary between island arc rocks of Stikinia and seafloor rocks of the Cache Creek terrane.
+Paleozoic to Mesozoic rocks are exposed in the hanging wall of this thrust fault and are intensely cleaved, particularly near the sole of the thrust.
+The other planar fracture, Nahlin, is an east-dipping thrust fault extending several hundred kilometres from northern British Columbia into southern Yukon.

+Tectonic uplift

 Extensive tectonic uplift occurred at Level Mountain and elsewhere on the Stikine Plateau during the Neogene period.
 This resulted in dissection of the plateau surface by stream erosion which varies greatly across the region.
-The youthful V-shaped gorges along the lava plateau margin of Level Mountain are signs of continuing uplift, which may in part be caused by doming of the complex during volcanism.
-Several outcrops of alkali basalt exist south of Kennicott Lake and the Tahltan River.
-They are comparable in age to the Level Mountain shield volcano and may represent erosional remnants of this structure.
+The youthful V-shaped gorges along the lava plateau margin of Level Mountain are signs of continuing uplift, which may in part be caused by doming of the mountain during volcanism.
+Several outcrops of alkali basalt south of Kennicott Lake and the Tahltan River are comparable in age to the Level Mountain shield volcano and may represent erosional remnants of this structure.